How is low digitalisation holding back insurance distribution? #

-Recent research on African life insurance distribution conducted by Equisoft and Cenfri revealed that underwriters, banks, and brokers in Africa typically rely on manual processes for selling insurance, onboarding & engaging with clients, and settling claims.
+Research on African life insurance distribution conducted by Equisoft and Cenfri revealed that underwriters, banks, and brokers in Africa typically rely on manual processes for selling insurance, onboarding & engaging with clients, and settling claims.

 In addition, insurers tend to have costly, inefficient, and outdated legacy systems.
 The resulting integration and automation limitations impact the ability of distribution partners to originate and administer new and existing insurance policies effectively and efficiently.

 - low levels of trust, awareness, and understanding among customers